Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Invariants of the Weil Representation

 \begin{proof}[Proof of Theorem \ref{IsoSubIn}] Let $D$ be a discriminant form posessing self-dual isotropic subgroups.
-Recall that by \cite[Proposition 5.8]{Scheit} the characteristic functions $v^H$ of self-dual isotropic subgroups are invariant and that our standing assumptions $\sign(D) = 0$ and $|D|$ square are satisfied.
-Moreover, by \cite[Proposition 3.1.]{EhlSkor} and Lemma \ref{pSubGrpDecom} we may assume that the level $N$ of $D$ is a prime power.
+Recall that by \cite[Proposition 5.8]{Scheit} the characteristic functions of self-dual isotropic subgroups are invariant and that our standing assumptions $\sign(D) = 0$ and $|D|$ a square are satisfied.
+Moreover, by \cite[Proposition 3.1]{EhlSkor} and Lemma \ref{pSubGrpDecom} we may assume that the level $N$ of $D$ is a prime power.

-In this case the space of invariants for $T$ and the $M_u$ is already spanned by characteristic functions of isotropic subgroups by Proposition \ref{genPar}.
-Any invariant for the full group $\SLZ$ clearly belongs to this space and is moreover invariant under the operation of $M$ defined in Lemma \ref{XS}.
-Note that the isotropic subgroups of $D$ form a partially ordered set with self-dual isotropic subgroups as maximal elements by Lemma \ref{lemSelfDualMax}.
-We can thus apply Lemma \ref{poSetBasis}.
-It follows that any invariant of the Weil representation is in the span of the characteristic functions of self-dual isotropic subspaces. \end{proof}
+We consider the space $V$ of invariants under $T$ and $M_u$ for $u \in (\Z/N\Z)^\times$.
+Any invariant for the full group $\SLZ$ clearly belongs to this space and is moreover invariant under the operation of $A$ defined before Lemma \ref{XS}.
+By Proposition \ref{genPar}, $V$ is spanned by the characteristic functions of isotropic subgroups.
+As discussed above, the set isotropic subgroups of $D$ is partially ordered with respect to the inclusion relation.
+By Lemma \ref{XS}, the map $A$ restricts to an endomorphism of $V$ and operates triangularly on the characteristic functions of isotropic subgroups.
+By Lemma \ref{lemSelfDualMax}, the maximal elements in this partially ordered set are precisely the self-dual isotropic subgroups.
+By Lemma \ref{poSetBasis}, the space $V^A$ of vectors that are invariant under $A$ is thus spanned by the characteristic functions of self-dual isotropic subgroups.
+As $\C[D]^{\SLZ}$ is contained in $V^A$ and contains all characteristic functions of self-dual isotropic subgroups, $\C[D]^{\SLZ}$ is spanned by the characteristic functions of self-dual isotropic subgroups. \end{proof}